modip-org/spec/format_spec.md

 This document provides detailed information on the MODIP Format.

 The MODIP format uses JSON to store information.
 If providing an API that returns format-compliant information, the `application/json` Content-Type header SHOULD be provided.
 If stored on disk, the `.modip.json` extension SHOULD be used.
+For storage on disk of modpacks/instances, see "Storing multiple files in one zip" at the end.

 A format-compliant example is provided in **examples/format_example.modip.json**.